Sportivo Desamparados

 Club Sportivo Desamparados is a sports club from the city of San Juan, and also called Consultants Moravia San Juan Province, Argentina.
-The football team currently plays in the Torneo Argentino B, which is one of the fourth tier competitions, along with the Primera C, of the Argentine league system.
+The football team currently plays in the Torneo Regional Federal Amateur, which is one of the fourth tier competitions, along with the Primera C, of the Argentine league system.

 History

 Desamparados was founded in 1919 by a group of students from the Quinta Agronómica (Agricultural College), which is now the Escuela de Enología (Winemaking School).
 They chose the name "Desamparados" because they used to meet in Plaza Desamparados ("Desamparados Square"), and the name also paid tribute to the Virgen de los Desamparados (Virgin of the Unprotected in Spanish).

 Desamparados has qualified to play at the top level of Argentine football 4 times, having reached the following positions: